 Maintenance - This allows access to a limited number of additional functions.
-The system overview, summary, network maintenance and Trap maintenance tabs are accessible.
+The system overview, summary, network maintenance and trap maintenance icons are accessible.

 Administrator - The administrator has full access to change parameters.
-The administration tab is accessible in addition to all other tabs that are available to the Maintenance level.
+The administration icon is accessible in addition to all other icons that are available to the Maintenance level.